omer-basil/MacroWrite/README.md

 <h1>MacroWrite</h1>
 <p>
-Welcome to the MacroWrite repository on GitHub.
 MacroWrite is a blog website that allows users to interact with publications, create magazines to publish blogs, save quotes from other publicants, and track article reading time and reads via the internet IP.
 </P>
 <p style="font-style: italic;">
 The website is built using the Laravel PHP framework, the Blade templating engine, Redis for caching and session storage, and Voyager for a simple and easy to use administrative interface.